SalahShallapy/Gatherly/README.md

 ## Note

-- This project's backend is locally setup and is not running on a server so you have to follow the installing steps and start the backend server in order to see the fetched data on the frontend UI
+- This project's backend is locally setup and is not running on a server so you have to follow the installing steps and start the backend server in order to see the fetched data on the frontend UI.

 ## Contributing